From creating press releases, planning promotion, to chasing vendors - organizing events can be a labour intensive process.

 As a company you want to maximise everything you put resources into when you produce an event, especially content.

 Video content in particular, you’ll want to use it strategically and get the most out of it.
-This means turning one event video into multiple highlight videos and use them in a plethora of ways.
+This means turning one marketing event video into multiple highlight videos and use them in a plethora of ways.

 So from creating a buzz around your current event to promoting your future ones, video content from one event alone can pay dividends for months (and even years) at end.